zijun-zhao/deeplearning.ai/COMS4111/Lecture10_Index&QueryProcessing.md

             * Cost =  (hi+ n) * (tT+ tS)
             * Can be very expensive!
        > Each index entry is going to refer to a block, but we still need to do block I/O in the worst case
-35. First look at the select condition, then determine which indices apply.
+8. First look at the select condition, then determine which indices apply.
 Then thinking about the index selectivity and clustering.

-Query Processing, Transactions, Recovery